Woodball

-Woodball is a sport where a mallet is used to pass a ball through gates.
+Woodball (木球) is a sport where a mallet is used to pass a ball through gates.
 This game can be played on grass, sand or indoors.
 The sport is in the program of Asian Beach Games and was incorporated in 2008.

-International Woodball Federation

-The International Woodball Federation (IWBF) is based in Taipei, Taiwan.
-The sport was invented in Taiwan in 1990.
-The International Woodball Rules established in 2001.

 History

 The sport was invented in Taiwan by Weng Ming-hui and Kuang-chu Young in 1990.
+Weng wanted to convert a property he owns in Shilin District in Taipei so his retired father could play golf leisurely.
+However the plan proved to be feasible leading to Weng to develop woodball a sport based on golf but with a mallet, a ball and gates made of wood.
+He took an additional two years to formalize the rules of the sport.

+Weng established the Chinese Taipei Woodball Association (CTWA) in 1993 and began promoting the sports publicly including in schools.

+The Asian Woodball Association and International Woodball Federation were established in Taipei.

+The 1st World University Championship was held in 2004.

 The Olympic Council of Asia made the sport a program of the Asian Beach Games in 2008.
-1st World University Championship was held in 2004.